-The Company has trade payables of \$1,496,021 at 30 June 2010 denominated in USD, all of which are covered by designated cashflow hedges (June 2009: \$227,549 - all hedged).
+The Company has trade payables of \$1,873,328 at 30 June 2011 denominated in USD, all of which are covered by designated cashflow hedges (June 2010: \$1,496,021 - all hedged).
 As a result, the sensitivity to a reasonably possible change in the US dollar exchange rate is minimal.
-The cash flows relating to cashflow hedge positions held at year end are expected to occur in July and August 2010, and the profit and loss is expected to be affected through cost of sales as the hedged items (inventory) are sold to customers.
+The cash flows relating to cash flow hedge positions held at year end are expected to occur in July through to September 2011, and the profit and loss is expected to be affected through cost of sales as the hedged items (inventory) are sold to customers.
 All forecast transactions subject to hedge accounting have occurred or are highly likely to occur.